Xsports

 Xsports is a Brazilian television network based in São Paulo, the capital of the homonymous state.
 It operates on channel 32 (31 UHF digital) and is owned by Grupo Kalunga, which also includes Loading.
 The channel was officially launched on August 16, 2025, following a pre-launch on August 6, 2025.
 Xsports is the first Brazilian over-the-air TV network with a 100% sports programming lineup.

-The Xsports programming is composed mainly of broadcasts of soccer tournaments, as part of the major European championships, sublicensed through ESPN Brazil.
+The Xsports' schedule is composed mainly of broadcasts of soccer tournaments, as part of the major European championships, sublicensed through ESPN Brazil.
 In addition, it includes coverage of basketball, volleyball, and motorsports competitions.
 Other time slots are filled by sports programs acquired from producers outside Brazil.
 On its team, notable commentators include play-by-play announcers Milton Leite and Álvaro José, as well as commentator Mauro Beting.

 History

 Background

 Following the closure of MTV Brasil on September 30, 2013—due to the return of the brand to Viacom (now Paramount Global)—Abril Radiodifusão relaunched Ideal TV at around midnight on October 1.
 Originally a subscription channel from 2007 to 2009 focused on entrepreneurship, Ideal TV began broadcasting reruns of its earlier programming after the relaunch.
 The channel also aired brief weather forecasts and daily news segments without narration, using only visuals and background music.
 On December 18, 2013, Grupo Abril announced the sale of Ideal TV's frequencies to Grupo Spring de Comunicação, a company owned by José Roberto Maluf, former vice president of SBT and Band.
 On June 26, 2014, the Garcia brothers, José Roberto and Paulo Sérgio, owners of Kalunga, became partners with José Roberto Maluf in Spring Televisão S/A, which owned Ideal TV, broadcasting on UHF channel 32 and digital channel 31.
 In December 2017, José Roberto Maluf sold his stake in Spring Televisão S/A—the parent company of Ideal TV—to brothers José Roberto Garcia and Paulo Sérgio Garcia, who had been involved in management since June 2014.
 On December 7, 2020, the infrastructure previously used by Ideal TV began carrying the new channel Loading, which launched on over-the-air television and via retransmitters on the same day.
 Ideal TV continued to operate exclusively on analog satellite television.
 On May 27, 2021, the channel Loading laid off all its employees and ceased original programming, switching to reruns and third-party content.
 Six months later, on November 28, 2021, the channel was discontinued, and Ideal TV resumed broadcasting in its place, using the same transmitters on the same day.
 From May 28, 2021, until the end of its broadcasts on August 6, 2025, Ideal TV rebroadcast third-party programming and fulfilled a two-hour daily mandatory news requirement.
 During these years, the station leased 22 hours of its daily schedule to Rede Mundial, a network owned by Valdemiro Santiago, founder of the Igreja Mundial do Poder de Deus.